Map to all the Winery's of Sonoita / Elgin Below

 520-455-09309 Web Site: http://elginwines.com

-New!
 Welcome to Kief-Joshua Vineyards

 Kief-Joshua Vineyards, Arizona wine country's newest winery and tasting room, located in the town of Elgin, just celebrated their grand opening weekend on October 20th & 21st, 2007.
 Stop by this 20 acre vineyard, located less than one hour south of Tucson off Route 83, to taste their new full-bodied releases, which include Sauvignon Blank, Ciognier, Cabernet Sauvignon, Merlot and Cabernet Franc.
 Also meet the winemaker, Kief Manning.
 Kief, a graduate of Chapparral High School in Scottsdale, earned a degree in Wine Technology and Marketing from Monash University in Victoria, Australia.
 He will have completed his graduate degree in Viticulture and Oenology at the University of Melbourne in the fall of 2007.
 Their website is currently under development.
 Please call (520) 455-5582 with any questions and for more information.